-8.4: Lower Deer Valley: Improved traffic flow and emergency egress to US-40.
+7.4: Lower Deer Valley: Improved traffic flow and emergency egress to I-40.

 Essential to the continued success of Deer Valley is the ongoing collaboration between the City and Deer Valley Resort to manage traffic flows in and out of Deer Valley Drive.
 As the base area and surrounding neighborhoods build out, it is essential that priority be given to alternative modes of transportation to encourage less dependency on personal automobiles and greater use of public transportation.
-Alternatives should be studied and implemented with a goal of connectivity between Deer Valley, Main Street, and the Swede Alley transit center.
-In addition, the use of park-and-ride facilities should be explored for employees on a regular basis and visitors during the busiest times of the season.
+Alternatives should be studied and implemented with a goal of connectivity between the resort, Main Street, and the Swede Alley transit center.